ZiYang-xie/PyCAPTCHA/README.md

 ---

 **An End-to-end Pytorch-Lightning implemented captcha OCR model.**
-Training 2 epoch under 100k images to get 96% acc on Val dataset 🤩
+Training 2 epoch under 100k images to get over 96% acc on Val dataset 🤩 *with 200k or even more training set you may get >98% acc*

 ### INSTALL ⚙️
 #### Step1: Create & Activate Conda Env